Copyright © 2010-2020 Linux Foundation

 Go into the Makefile and re-insert the comment character

-so that running make
+so that running make uses

 the established SDK compiler.

-However, when you run make
+However, when you run make, use a

 command-line argument to set CC